-Several options are available for the Manapouri flows:
+Several options are available for the Manapōuri flows:

 - With Mararoa diversion (site 99551).
 Note that when Mararoa flows are above 40m3/s, the Mararoa is spilled.
 This only approximates the actual operation of the Mararoa control structure.
-Also, when Mararoa water is being spilled, it is not possible to avoid some clean water spill from Lake Manapouri.
+Also, when Mararoa water is being spilled, it is not possible to avoid some clean water spill from Lake Manapōuri.
 This is hypothetical actual flow. - Without Mararoa (site 99550), which represents the view of a possible extreme outcome of water rights application.
-This is a hypothetical natural flow, not an actual flow series. - With the minimum flow regime implemented and Mararoa dirty water spill (site 99552).
+This is a hypothetical natural flow, not an actual flow series. - With the minimum flow regime implemented, Mararoa diversion and the Mararoa dirty water spill (site 99552).
 This is hypothetical actual flow.